A quick word on how to stop Alzheimer’s patient from picking skin:

 If the skin picking habits get out of order, you better help them, cut off their excess fingernails and also file them to get rid of sharp edges.
 They cant pick if they have no sharp/pointy nails.

 Train them to release this pent up energy with the help of a stress ball or a Rubik cube.
-Such activity will also keep them occupied and entertained.
+Repeatedly squeezing the stress ball releases tension will also keep them occupied and entertained.

 A gaming app on the latest mobile phone can keep them busy for days.
 Once their mind is off from skin picking, it will be easy to counsel them and make them look at this sickness objectively.